LizCira/gwc_hello_git/README.md

 ### 7. Whew!
 That was fun, but we're back.
 We used laptop #1 to write a file, and share it.
 Now we're going to use laptop #2 to **pull** the code, and contribute.

 For this exercise, both users will need to be collaborators.
 You'll see a few tabs at the top of your github page.
 On laptop #1 (the github account holder), go to "Settings" and then click "Collaborators" on the left sidebar.
 Type User #2's github name, and click "Add collaborator."
 Now both users can contribute to the repository directly (we'll talk about other ways of contributing to a repository later.)
+We may not get to cover it during the talk, but I've included links about using **pull requests** in your development workflow--this is one a developer requests review and approval of their code before they can add to a repo.

 Laptop #2 should already be open to the github repository we created.
 On the right of the page, you should see a "Clone or download" button.
 Click that button, and you'll see a URL.
 If it's not already done, select "Use HTTPS."
 Copy the https: URL, and run the following command (using your own URL, of course):